MonaTem/Exploration-tree-for-what-happens-when-I-type-google/README.md

 # Intro

-This is an attempt at collaborative answering the famous question
+This is an attempt at collaboratively building a tree to answer the famous question

 >"What happens when you type google.com into your browser's address box and press enter?"